A twin error gauge for Kaczmarz's iterations: The

 \subsection{Computational cost}

 We now turn to the computational cost of the \MSM .
 At this point, it is convenient to introduce a \textit{work unit}: a certain number of operations so that we can easily compare the cost of the various methods.
 The most convenient work unit in our context is a single Kaczmarz sweep.
 For X-ray tomography problems, the average number of nonzero elements in a row of $\bA$ is $\sqrt{n}$ for a 2D problem and $\sqrt[3]{n}$ for a 3D problem.
-Carefully going through the operations reveals that there are $4 m \sqrt{n}$ or $4 m \sqrt[3]{n}$ operations in a sweep.
-We omit constant numbers of operations as they will be negligible.
+Carefully going through the operations in \eqref{eq:ART} reveals that there are $4 m \sqrt{n}$ or $4 m \sqrt[3]{n}$ operations in a sweep.
+We omit operations that scale as constants as they will be negligible.
 Note that the cost of one matrix-vector multiplication is half a work unit.

 For each method, we examine the total cost and express it in terms of work units in Table~\ref{tab:work_loads}.
 The \TM\ requires two Kaczmarz sweeps together with determination of the difference between the two iterates.
 The \MSM\ requires two Kaczmarz sweeps and the solution of the system \eqref{eq:step_size_system}.
-All the stopping rules (see Section \ref{sec:numerical_experiments} for details) require a trace estimate which means that, per iteration, the additional amount of work is one Kaczmarz sweep, the determination of the residual and its norm, and an inner product.
+All the stopping rules (see Section~\ref{sec:numerical_experiments} for details) require a trace estimate which means that, per iteration, the additional amount of work is one Kaczmarz sweep, the determination of the residual and its norm, and an inner product.
 There are a small number of additional operations which we ignore here.

 Naturally, as $m$ and $n$ grow, the cost of each method becomes dominated by the cost of the Kaczmarz sweeps and the determination of the residual, if needed.
 The cost of inner products are evidently negligible in the larger scheme of things.
 Our proposed methods do not require the residual, so that their asymptotic cost is 2 work units per iteration.
 The stopping rules have an asymptotic cost of $\tfrac{5}{2}$ work units per iteration.
 Our methods are therefore slightly cheaper for large systems.
 As an example, for a small $128 \times 128$ image we have a system size of $n = 128^2 = 16384$ and $m \approx 1.2 \, n$.
 We should remark that this choice of $m$ is entirely arbitrary.
 In practice, a whole range of $m$ is used, from vastly underdetermined systems to extremely overdetermined.
 This amounts to a cost of about $2.005$ work units per iteration for the \TM\ and $2.02$ work units per iteration for the \MSM .